pulumi/docs/content/docs/get-started/azure/deploy-changes.md

   details
 ```

-Pulumi will update the storage account to enable the HTTPS-only enforcement.
+Pulumi will update the storage account to add the tag.
 The resource group hasn't changed so it remains as-is.

 Choosing `yes` will proceed with the update.